Summer camps for kids in Paris

 Roaming Schoolhouse offers after-school classes and holiday camps for English-speaking children in Paris.
 As a mobile school, they hold classes where there is sufficient demand, primarily targeting children enrolled in the French education system who regularly use English.
 The school runs programs throughout the year, including summer school holidays.

-This summer, the Roaming Schoolhouse is offering a music themed summer camp from 7 to 11 July at Ecole Bossuet Notre Dame in the 10th arrondissement, for children aged 4-16.
-Activities will include storytelling, creative writing, arts and crafts, sports and drama.
+This summer, the Roaming Schoolhouse is offering a music themed summer camp from 6 to 10 July at The Lab School in the 11th arrondissement.

 Koenig School